Psychopathy: Sex differences

 Research on psychopathy has largely been done on men and the PCL-R was developed using mainly male criminal samples, raising the question of how well the results apply to women.
 Men score higher than women on both the PCL-R and the PPI and on both of their main scales.
 The differences tend to be somewhat larger on the interpersonal-affective scale than on the antisocial scale.
 Most but not all studies have found broadly similar factor structure for men and women.

-Many associations with other personality traits are similar, although in one study the antisocial factor was more strongly related with impulsivity in men and more strongly related with openness to experience in women.
-It has been suggested that psychopathy in men manifest more as an antisocial pattern while in women it manifests more as a histrionic pattern.
+Many associations with other personality traits are similar, although in one study the antisocial factor was more strongly related to impulsivity in men and more strongly related to openness to experience in women.
+It has been suggested that psychopathy in men manifests more as an antisocial pattern while in women it manifests more as a histrionic pattern.
 Studies on this have shown mixed results.
 PCL-R scores may be somewhat less predictive of violence and recidivism in women.
 On the other hand, psychopathy may have a stronger relationship with suicide and possibly internalizing symptoms in women.
 A suggestion is that psychopathy manifests more as externalizing behaviors in men and more as internalizing behaviors in women.
 Furthermore, one study has suggested substantial gender differences were found in the etiology of psychopathy.
 For girls, 75% of the variance in severe callous and unemotional traits was attributable to environmental factors and just 0% of the variance was attributable to genetic factors.
 In boys, the link was reversed.

 Studies have also found that women in prison score significantly lower on psychopathy than men, with one study reporting only 11 percent of violent females in prison met the psychopathy criteria in comparison to 31 percent of violent males.
 Other studies have also indicated that high psychopathic females are rare in forensic settings.